On probing turbulence in core-collapse supernovae in upcoming neutrino detectors: Conclusions and Implications

 We conclude by discussing potential improvements in our results.
 With regard to the turbulence, we assumed a simplified model of one-dimensional to illustrate our results.
 A more realistic picture can be obtained using three-dimensional computations where the turbulence samples $k_x, k_y$, and $k_z$ from given power spectral distributions.
 However, this would be computationally intensive.
 Furthermore, we also assumed that the matter density profile along with the turbulence is constant for the duration of neutrino propagation we consider, which is set to $1$ second.
 This is a reasonable approximation since the density profiles from numerical simulations do not have significant changes over such durations in the cooling phase.
+It is important to note however, that for subsonic shocks the variation in the matter density profile is small, which implies $C_* << 0.1$.
+This leads to our results being optimistic to constrain lower amplitudes of turbulence in DUNE and HK (see Fig.~\ref{fig:var_cstar}).

-The results presented in this paper rely on an effective two-flavor framework.
-This can be further improved to include three-flavor effects.
-Furthermore, we also did not consider the effect of collective flavor oscillations on our results.
-Particularly, if the neutrinos are susceptible to fast flavor instabilities occurring near the core, then flavor depolarization might already have happened by the time the neutrinos reach the shock-front~\cite{Bhattacharyya:2020dhu,Bhattacharyya:2022eed}.
+The results presented in this paper rely on an effective two-flavour framework.
+This can be further improved to include three-flavour effects.
+The three-flavour scenario was considered in~\cite{Kneller:2014oea} where it was shown that the three flavours become important for turbulence amplitudes greater than $10$\% ($C_* >0.1$).
+Thus our approximation of using the effective two flavour scenario need to be re-examined for large turbulence amplitudes, which is beyond the scope of the current work.
+Furthermore, we also did not consider the effect of collective flavour oscillations on our results.
+Particularly, if the neutrinos are susceptible to fast flavour instabilities occurring near the core, then flavour depolarization might already have happened by the time the neutrinos reach the shock-front~\cite{Bhattacharyya:2020dhu,Bhattacharyya:2022eed}.
 In that case, the turbulence signature becomes degenerate and cannot be disentangled from the depolarization due to fast conversions.
+Implementation of better statistical techniques including the comparison of binned and unbinned chi-squared analysis with improved treatment of reconstructed energy in the experiments and statistical priors, is beyond the scope of this work and is left for the future.